carpentries/trainers/MarthasRules.md

 # Governance: Martha's Rules

-This project uses [Martha's Rules][marthas-rules] for making decisions.
+The trainer leadership panel uses [Martha's Rules][marthas-rules] for making decisions.
 The first section below describes these rules; the second lists voting members of the project and explains how to become one, while the third lists decisions made to date.